 Not every technical hiring manager has technical experience, so what can they do to reduce that learning curve?
 Gaps in technical knowledge can be filled using a mixture of communication between the IT and technical hiring departments, and a multi-tiered coding online test that looks at every relevant aspect of a candidate’s technical interviewing performance.

-What to look for when technical interviewing
+What to look for when running technical assessments

 Interviewing for technical positions begins with an understanding of human metrics, or the hard and soft skills necessary to do the job.
 Technical interviewing is a process that includes more than one evaluation.
 The technical hiring manager will need to know how to identify information that can give a real insight into the candidate’s skill set.

 It’s not just about whether they can solve a complicated problem, it’s about how they communicate the process to the people they’ll be working with.
 These are the hard skills that act as a gatekeeper for the position.
-Before moving forward with the technical interviewing process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.
+Before moving forward with the technical assessment process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.

 When it comes to technical hiring, a candidate’s employment history and accomplishments are extremely relevant.
 Don’t just ask about the place where they worked; make an effort to learn more about their role in different projects, the speed at which they progressed through the company, and the reason they left former positions.
 A person who’s highly skilled and talented in a technical position will climb through the ranks quickly.
 Asking for a detailed history can shed some light on their skill level, ability to work with others, and their potential for growth.